-- 5. Requirements for Supervision - A. Apprentices shall work under the direct supervision of a journeyworker on all work normally performed by such journeyworkers. - B. Fifth-year apprentice can work alone on jobs for which they are trained and competent. - 6.
-Requirements for Completion - 7.
-Requirements Unique to the Occupation(s)
+5. Requirements for Supervision

+- A. Apprentices shall work under the direct supervision of a journeyworker on all work normally performed by such journeyworkers. - B. An apprentice cannot be placed in charge of a job. - C. An apprentice cannot work alone.

+6. Requirements for Completion